The 5 Best Memorial Day Smart Home Deals I Am Most Excited About

 Roborock has been making some of the best robot vacuum cleaners for a few years now, and the S8 Plus robot vacuum and mop combo is a big-time winner.
 The self-emptying charge base keeps your hands free of the dust and debris the robot picks up around the house.
 When it's time to mop, the Sonic Mop will do up to 3,000 scrubs on your floors per minute.
 Thanks to the intelligent 3D mapping and obstacle-avoidance system, the Roborock S8 Plus will get your floors clean without an issue.

-In order to claim the savings on the S8 Plus deal, you'll need to claim the Amazon coupon for $240 off that is positioned right below the listed price of $1,000.
+To claim the savings on the S8 Plus deal, you'll need to use the Amazon coupon for $240 off.
+It's positioned right below the listed price of $1,000.

 One of the best pieces of a smart home is a smart speaker.
-While there are plenty of excellent smart speakers, I much prefer a smart display when possible -- and the Echo Show 8 (3rd gen) is a fantastic option.
-Being able to get visual feedback for answers to questions, see the weather, shopping lists, and more is great.
+While there are plenty of excellent smart speakers, I much prefer a smart display when possible -- and the Echo Show 8 (third gen) is a fantastic option.
+It's great to be able to get visual feedback for answers to questions; see the weather; review shopping lists; and more.
 Not to mention watching videos.
-The current model, which is on sale here, gets upgraded audio and faster processing.
-For $55 off, you really can't go wrong here.
+The current model, on sale here, gets upgraded audio and faster processing.
+For $55 off, you really can't go wrong.

 Google's second-generation Nest Hub is a great way to add a lot of smarts to your home, and this deal makes it easier.
 From acting as a digital photo frame to playing your favorite music, tracking sleep and even controlling other smart home devices, this smart display can do it all.